-America’s complicated tax code was bound to have some loopholes in it.
+The United States has a complicated tax code.
+Whenever you have something that complex, it’s bound to have some loopholes in it.
 The question of whether to close those loopholes pops up in election cycles from time to time.
-Every loophole has taxpayers who benefit from it, though, making eliminating loopholes an uphill battle.
+Because every loophole helps someone to save money on their income taxes, it’s always an uphill battle to eliminate them.
 Let’s explore some of the biggest loopholes in America’s tax system.

 What makes a tax loophole?

 Some tax loopholes are easier to identify than others.
 For example, American corporations that move offices and factories overseas and claim a tax break for doing so?
 Sounds a lot like a loophole.
 The problem is that not everyone defines loophole in the same way.

 The basic definition of a tax loophole is a provision in the tax code that allows taxpayers to reduce their tax liability.
 Lots of benign deductions and credits do just that.
 The connotation of a loophole as something with unintended negative consequences is what makes loopholes controversial.